Interim examiner appointed to Dublin based airline City Jet

 The impact of the virus, the company’s counsel Rossa Fanning SC told the court, interrupted and adversely affected a planned merger with another airline and a proposed private restructure of the company.

-However despite the uncertainty in the aviation caused by the pandemic CityJet says that the business can saved following a successful examinership process.
+However, despite the uncertainty in the aviation caused by the pandemic CityJet says the business can saved following a successful examinership process.

 At the High Court on Friday Mr Justice Garrett Simons said he was satisfied to appoint experienced insolvency practitioner Kieran Wallace of KPMG as interim examiner to CityJet DAC.

-Mr Fanning, appearing with Stephen Byrne Bl, said the company founded by respected entrepreneur Pat Byrne, who is one of the company’s current directors and its executive chairman, had been in business since the early 1990s.
+Mr Fanning, appearing with Stephen Byrne, said the company founded by respected entrepreneur Pat Byrne, who is one of the company’s current directors and its executive chairman, had been in business since the early 1990s.

 Wet leasing

-Counsel said the company, which no longer flies scheduled routes itself, and has moved to a model known in the aviation industry known as wet leasing where it provides serviced aircraft and crews to operate routes for other carriers.
+Counsel said the company no longer flies scheduled routes itself and has moved to a model known in the aviation industry known as wet leasing, where it provides serviced aircraft and crews to operate routes for other carriers.

-In each of the last three years the firm had revenues of over €220 million.
+In each of the last three years, the business had revenues of more than €220 million.
 The company had made a profit in 2017, but suffered significant losses in 2018 and 2019 due to various factors.

-The company has debts of €500 million, and current has a net deficit of liabilities over assets on a going concern basis of €186 million, counsel said.
+The company has debts of €500 million, and currently has a net deficit of liabilities over assets on a going concern basis of €186 million, counsel said.

 Its creditors include the Triangle Group, companies involved in the leasing of aircraft, Investec, the Revenue Commissioners, as well as debts owed to related companies.

-In order to counter its difficulties plans had been put in place with its creditors to restructure the business and merge with Spanish airline Air Nostrum.

-The airline’s fleet of 33 aircraft, which mainly flies routes around the Nordic countries and Scandinavia, were grounded as a result of the outbreak.
+To counter its difficulties, plans had been put in place to restructure the business and merge with Spanish airline Air Nostrum.
+But the airline’s fleet of 33 aircraft, which mainly fly routes around the Nordic countries and Scandinavia, were grounded as a result of the coronavirus outbreak.

-Counsel said that there were positive aspects including that company’s main customer SAS has agreed to support it during the current hiatus, and that there had been positive engagements with its creditors.
+Counsel said there were positive aspects, including that company’s main customer SAS has agreed to support it during the current hiatus, and that there had been positive engagements with its creditors.

-Counsel said while a return to commercial flying was uncertain the company expected that its services will return gradually over the coming months, and that the company could make a profit if the examinership process is successful.
+While a return to commercial flying was uncertain, the company expected that its services will return gradually over the coming months, and that the company could make a profit if the examinership process is successful.

 Counsel said that the appointment of an examiner would be beneficial for all parties concerned.

-The examinership the judge said would be a complex one, when all matters including the amount of debt involved were taken into account, and he said not time should be lost in a process that must be completed within 100 days.
+The examinership, the judge said, would be a complex one when all matters including the amount of debt involved were taken into account, and he said no time should be lost in a process that must be completed within 100 days.